Damavand Mineral Water Co.: History

 In 1973, the company Perrier from France in association with local investors decided to build a mineral water plant in Iran.

-In 1977, after all the installations were done, they started some testing and analysis of the water in 4 different seasons to make sure that the mineral percentages are constant, and in 1978, the company started to present its products to the market as the first mineral water company in Iran.
+In 1977, after all the installations were done, they started some testing and analysis of the water, and in 1978 the company started to present its products to the market as the first mineral water company in Iran.
 In 1998, Group Castel from France became partners with the Iranian owners and they started to grow the firm.
 In 2006, group Danone from France (the leader of mineral water in the world, owner of brands such as EVIAN & VOLVIC) bought Group Castel's share.
 Today, Damavand water is the leader of more than 370 MB per year.
-It has around 400 employees and one of the most efficient distribution systems with 7 warehouses across the country.
+It has around 400 employees with 7 warehouses across the country.

 In 2010 NATO army in Afghanistan rejected Damavand bottled water, and Iran's Health Ministry announced that Damavand bottled water was polluted.

 In 2015 Iran's Health ministry announced that Damavand bottled water has microbial infection and the company was prosecuted.